TravelingTechGuy/myipextension/README.md

 ----------------------------------------

 This simple Chrome extension shows your external IP and then uses uses the [IPInfoDB API](http://ipinfodb.com/) to provide geolocation data, based on that IP.
-You can download the extension from the [https://chrome.google.com/webstore](Chrome app store).
+You can download the extension from the [Chrome app store](https://chrome.google.com/webstore).

 How does it work
 ================